NASA-PDS/feedback-widget/README.md

 </script>
 ```

-3. Download the Feedback Widget tar (link) or zip (link), and unpack.
+3. Download the Feedback Widget tar or zip from [Github](https://github.jpl.nasa.gov/PDSEN/feedback-widget/releases/latest), and unpack.

 4. Once you unpack the widget, you will want to move the files to the home directory for your website, or *WEB_HOME_PATH*.
 This *WEB_HOME_PATH* is the path where your homepage resides.
 For example, if your homepage is `/my/website/index.html`, then your *WEB_HOME_PATH* is `/my/website/`.
 To move the files, from the command-line: